The Most Important First Step: Figuring Out Your Energy Needs

 Modem/Router | 1 | 15 W |

-- Lights: How many hours are they on in the evening?
+- Lights: How many hours are they on at night?

-- Laptop: Is it for a full 8-hour workday or just casual use?
+- Laptop: Do you use it for a full workday or just for a little while?

-Here’s my table with the estimated hours of use:
+Here’s my table with my best guesses for daily use:

 Appliance | Quantity | Power (Watts) | Hours/Day |